davidepalleschi/zepp2hass/README.md

 Now you can see the app on your watch's app list.

-## Step 7 - Configure the app to send the data
+## Step 7 - Start the background service (First time only)

-Open the app on your watch, click the start button, and the app will start to send the sleep data to your server.
+Open the app on your watch and tap the start button to grant background service permission and start the service.

 ![app-running](./assets/running.png)

-And you must disable the `Enable Sleep Mode` feature in the clock: `Sleep` -> `Settings` -> `Sleep Plan` -> `Enable Sleep Mode`.
-This is because the app will not work when the watch is in sleep mode.

-And **NEVER** enter sleep mode for your watch!!!
-Because the app will stop working when the watch is in sleep mode.
+**Important:**
+- Grant the background service permission when prompted (required for continuous monitoring)
+- The app will automatically start the background service every time you open it
+- Once started, the service will run continuously in the background and send metrics every 5 minutes
+- The service will continue running even when the watch enters sleep mode (if properly configured in watch settings)

+### About Sleep Mode

+By default, the watch may suspend background services during sleep mode to conserve battery.
+To ensure continuous monitoring:

+1. Go to your watch **Settings** → **Battery** (or **Power Management**)
+2. Find **Background Apps** or **App Autostart** settings
+3. Enable background operation for the Sleep Agent app
+4. You may also need to add the app to a whitelist of apps allowed to run during sleep

+If you cannot find these settings or prefer not to modify them, you can alternatively:

+- Disable the `Enable Sleep Mode` feature: Go to **Sleep** → **Settings** → **Sleep Plan** → Uncheck **Enable Sleep Mode**
+- This will prevent the watch from entering deep sleep mode, allowing the app to work continuously but will consume more battery

+## Step 8 - Verify the background service is running

+After starting the service, you can verify it's working:

+1. Close the app on your watch (press the back button)
+2. Wait a few minutes
+3. Go to watch **Settings** → **Battery** → **Background Apps** (or similar)
+4. You should see "Sleep Agent" listed with a non-zero runtime (not "0 sec")
+5. If you see "0 sec", the service might not be running - try opening the app again

+Alternatively, you can check if data is being sent to your server (see next step).

-## Step 8 - View the data on the server
+## Step 9 - View the data on the server

 Wait 5-10 minutes, and you can view the metrics data on your server.